-We have granted the underwriters the right for 30 days from the date of this prospectus to purchase up to an additional from us at the initial public offering price less underwriting discounts and commissions.
+We have granted the underwriters the right for 30 days from the date of this prospectus to purchase up to an additional 600,000 common shares from us at the initial public offering price less underwriting discounts and commissions.

 The underwriters expect to deliver the common shares against payment in New York, New York on , 2019.